-district guidelines and legal boundaries. procedures and/or legal boundaries.
-Mechanics and Accuracy (10%) The assignment is free of errors- both verbal and The assignment has a few errors.
-The assignment has some errors.
-The assignment has numerous Students use standard English and numerical. errors. avoid grammar and punctuation errors.
-All data is accurately and consistently presented.
+teaching and learning challenges within district guidelines and legal boundaries. respect to adequacy. violation of district procedures and/or legal boundaries.

+Mechanics and The assignment is The assignment The assignment The

+Accuracy free of errors- has a few has some errors. assignment

+(10%) both verbal and errors. has numerous

+numerical. errors.

+Students use

+standard

+English and

+avoid grammar

+and

+punctuation

+errors.
+All data

+is accurately

+and

+consistently

+presented.

-WRITING ASSIGNMENT- THE STAFFING ALLOCATION (Required Performance) 15 Points
+WRITING ASSIGNMENT- THE STAFFING ALLOCATION

+(Required Performance) 15 Points